Important: This article is for Google Pay customers in Japan.

 - You don’t need to unlock it, wake it up, turn it on, or open the app.

 - If your payment is successful, the screen will flash and make a sound.

 For VISA Touch and Mastercard Tap & Go users:

 - Wake and unlock your phone.

-- Hold the back of your phone close to the payment terminal for a few seconds.
+- Hold the back of your phone close to the payment reader for a few seconds.
 When you’re done paying, you’ll see a blue check mark on the screen.

 - If you don’t see one:

 - Try holding your phone in a different way.
 Your NFC antenna could be near the top or bottom of your device.

 - Hold your phone closer to the payment reader.

 - Hold your phone near the terminal for a few extra seconds.

 - If you do see a check mark, but the cashier says the payment didn’t work: